 Due to poor planning and inadequate infrastructure, none of the terminals is directly connected to any of the others.
 There’s no people mover system in place, although an inter-terminal shuttle bus service is available for those who need to move between buildings.
 In effect, MNL’s four terminals function like completely separate airports, with purely airside connections all but impossible (except in limited cases for Philippine Airlines) and minimum connection times often stretching into hours (e.g., here and here).

 As always, it’s best to check directly with your airline to confirm which terminal will be used for your flight – and it’s equally important to arrive at the airport well in advance of departure time.
-(Three hours ahead is often quoted for international routes; I personally aim for at least four or five.)
+(Three hours ahead was often quoted for international routes before the pandemic, but the current advice from Philippine Airlines is four hours; I personally aim for at least five.)
 Because MNL’s terminals are so poorly connected, travelling to the wrong one increases your risk of a missed flight, given the extra time needed to arrange and complete a journey to the correct building.